AAA, AARP and Amazon Have Hidden Perks — 3 Ways to Find Them

-Check through your memberships to see if any of them offer a smartphone app.
+Check through your memberships to see if any offer a smartphone app.
 A quick glance at your app can be the difference between saving and paying full price.

 For example, the AAA Mobile app maps out the cheapest gas stations in your area.

-Or, take the co-working space I pay to visit a few times a week.
-Looking at the company’s check-in app shows me when there are free happy hours and networking events scheduled for members only.
+Or, take the co-working space I used to pay to visit a few times a week.
+The company’s check-in app shows me when free member-only happy hours and networking events are scheduled for.
 Events have included free yoga classes, guest speakers and wine tastings.

 Adriana’s book-borrowing discovery worked out for both of us.
 She’s getting more out of her Amazon Prime membership, and I’m starting to use discounts to make up for the annual fee on my airline credit card.

 I’m definitely reading my mail with a more critical eye.

 Lisa Rowan is a senior writer and producer at The Penny Hoarder.
 Her student ID recently expired, and she’s looking for ways to make up for her student discount at the movies.